TommasoBelluzzo/PyDTMC/README.md

 0.6931471805599457
 ```

-Dynamic computations on a `MarkovChain` instance can be performed through its methods:
+Dynamic computations on `MarkovChain` instances can be performed through their methods:

 ```console
 >>> print(mc.expected_rewards(10, [2, -3, 8, -7]))